 Finding the reaction force to the gravity force is difficult.
 If the action force is the attraction of the Earth by the Sun, the reaction force is not the attraction of the Sun by the Earth.
-We could talk about the force of attraction of the Earth by the black hole at the center of the Milky Way, with thousands of light years of time lag and very distant points of application of the forces involved.
+We could talk about the force of attraction of the Earth by the supermassive black ball at the center of the Milky Way, with thousands of light years of time lag and very distant points of application of the forces involved.

 Newton's Third Law represents something similar to the Principle of Global Conservation, that energy does not create or vanish, but rather changes from one form to another.

 Let us see a simplified example, the Earth, and an object.
 In addition, we consider only the movement of the little object.
 Gravity force comes not from the Earth but its gravitational field, and the reaction force would be against that field.

 Gravity force increases the kinetic energy of the object.